Settling in: Induction

 During what is also known as “the paperwork phase” of the onboarding process, HR hopefully already has an idea of things that need to be signed and read.
 You have a Wiki with your Confluence, but it also consists of hundreds of pages.
 Looking at this from the point of view of a new person, it’s overwhelming.
 So instead of “here is our wiki, find what’s relevant to you,” your approach could be more along the lines of: “we have a wiki, here is the information we felt was the most relevant to you.”
 Sift out and break down the information into more bite-sized pieces.

 This is where you come in and where draw.io can help.
 For example, basic information like knowing where the bathrooms or the fire escapes are is essential information for the new hire on the first day.
 Onboarding with draw.io is efficient, so why not add a floor plan to your welcome documents?

 You’ll want to keep your floor plan as simple as possible for the new hire.
 That doesn’t mean that you can’t extend their functionality when needed.
 With draw.io you can create floor plans that have layers or interactive shapes.
 That means you can build-in features that you can show or hide just by clicking on a shape.
 Take a look at our floor plan overview to see how you can create floor plans that work the best for you in HR.

 Do you have a favorite diagram type that you use during the induction phase of your onboarding process?
 Let us know!
 Be sure to also check out our Whitepaper on Onboarding with draw.io.

-Stay tuned because next week we’re coming at you with the 3rd part of this Onboarding series: Orientation.
+Stay tuned because next week we’re coming at you with the next installment – Onboarding with draw.io in HR part 3: Orientation.